Borobudur Guide for 2023: How to climb up and watch the sunrise

 You can buy the special ticket from the official website.
 Make sure to pick your time slot accordingly.

-No, you cannot watch the sunrise at Borobudur Temple.
+No, you cannot watch the sunrise on top of Borobudur Temple.
 This is because the first tickets to climb the temple are sold at 8:30, whereas sunrise is at 5:25 – 5:53 (depending on the month).

 However, it is possible to watch the sun rising OVER Borobudur by going to a nearby hill.